adrian-is-on-github/cloud-engineering-assessment/README.md

 # Architecture Diagram
-- A quick auto-generated sketch is available at `graph.png` in the root of the repo.
+- A quick auto-generated sketch is available at `graph.png` in the /infra directory.

 ### Who to contact for questions: